 Capital Outlay: Projects or products that are long-term assets.
-These expenditures generally have estimated useful lives of two years or longer and typically are in excess of commuter parking lots and streets.
+These expenditures generally commuter parking lots and streets.

 Capital Improvement

 Fund (CIF): A fund used to account for infrastructure improvements including alleys, also includes the source of funding for each particular project.
 The first year of the program represents the current fiscal year capital budget.